- Screen Colours:

 All the maps appear in our Index (downloadable via our Downloads page), so are as ever ordered by county (=Suffolk, except two for Dedham in Essex), then alphabetically by place-name, then item-title.
 To help you find the maps you want, the Index spreadsheet has three extra jobsheets/pages, for the FLAT maps:

 OS25_CHEST in map-chest order (exactly as tabulated above, so by District, then by size (≈A2/A1/A0), then alphabetically by place =cols.
-C Λ / F / D Λ);
+C Λ / F V / D Λ);

 OS25_MAPNO in map-number order (as included within the item-titles in column E), so broadly geographically in west-to-east strips across Suffolk; and